Smoked Cream Cheese

 A hand brushing olive oil on a block of cream cheese sitting on a cutting board.

-Tip Make sure cream cheese is cold when starting.
-This will make it easier to score and season.
+Tip Keep the cream cheese cold.
+This makes it easier to score and season.

 Ingredients for this step